Top 10 Things To Do In Boise

 Dessert at Fork on 8th Street

 Taking a walk down 8th Street in downtown Boise gives you a real sense of the up-and-coming culinary scene.
-Do a progressive dinner down the block and be sure to hit some of our favorites: Fork, Alavita, Juniper and Red Feather.
+Do a progressive dinner down the block and be sure to hit some of our favorites: Fork, Alavita, and Juniper.
 All of these establishments have a fierce loyalty to showcasing local products – you can’t go wrong!
-If you’re feeling like a nightcap afterwards, head around the corner to the Coiled Wine Bar for a sip of some of Idaho’s finest.

 Whether it’s regularly scheduled events like Winter Garden aGlow or summer’s Great Garden Escape (or the Outlaw Field Summer Concert Series with big national acts), Boiseans can’t get enough of this beautiful family-friendly garden space.

-- Wine & Bike along the Boise Greenbelt.
+7. Wine & Bike along the Boise Greenbelt

 Telaya winery on the Boise Greenbelt

 This 25-mile tree-lined pathway is a mecca for locals.
 It goes right through the heart of the city and provides scenic views, wildlife habitat and pedestrian access to many of the popular riverside parks.
-Bring your bikes down to the Greenbelt (or rent from Boise GreenBike), and cruise along the path, stopping at multiple Idaho wineries along the way.
+Bring your bikes down to the Greenbelt and cruise along the path, stopping at multiple Idaho wineries along the way.
 Telaya, Coiled, Cinder and Split Rail are just a few located off the pathway.
 Cheers!

 Photo courtesy of Boise Convention & Visitors Bureau